JvanKatwijk/qt-dab/README.md

 Since the software - on startup - always loads a database, i.e. if one can be found in the user's how directory that one, otherwise a default version, there was no need for  selector for loading a database.

-New are selectors labeled **save on exit** and **load selection**.
+New are selectors labeled  **load selection** and **update check**.
-If the **save on exit** selexctor is set, on program termination the user is asked for a filename to store a servicelist.
-If the **load selection** checkbox is set, on program startup the user is asked for a filename to load a selection, if loading that fails, the default is loaded.
+If the **load selection**  selector is set, on program startup the user is asked for a filename to load a selection.
+If
+  * no name is specified, the default is loaded,
+  * a name is given and a file with that name exists, its content is loaded,
+  * a name is given and no file with that name exists (yet), an empty file with that name is created.

 Also new is a checkbox, bottom line right end, that - when set - instructs the software to checkon program startup on the availability of a new version of Qt-DAB.